andjnewman/UK-INSPIRE-GUIDANCE/publishwhat/what-is-inspire.md

 INSPIRE complements the government's transparency and open data policies.
 Contributing directly to improvements in the way that data are published, and making it easier for users across the public, private and third sector to find data, and reuse it.

+## What do data owners need to do?

 ## INSPIRE Deadlines

 INSPIRE imposes challenging deadlines, by December 2013 any data in scope of INSPIRE should have been published in-line with mandated technical standards.
 Between 2012 and 2020, a standard set of data models must be applied to data to make it interoperable across Europe.